AriFordsham/GHCWiki/building/preparation/windows.md

 ### `curl`

-The 64-bit MinGW-w64 version of `curl` is known to fail when used with the `mk/get-win32-tarballs.sh` script:
+The 64-bit MinGW-w64 version of `curl` is known to fail (see [ this issue](https://github.com/curl/curl/issues/1007)) when used with the `mk/get-win32-tarballs.sh` script:

 ```wiki
 $ mk/get-win32-tarballs.sh download x86_64